 1. You don’t rely on a drink to find your comfort zone

 I imagine most of us who drink alcohol can relate to the cringe-worthy morning after, and the attempt to piece together a litany of embarrassing escapades from the night before.
 The combination of social anxiety, backpacker booze culture and thrifty living meant that boozy nights at 7-for-1 bars were a common occurrence during my 20-something travels.

-But as an older, wiser traveller in my 30s, with a decidedly more delicate liver, I don’t feel the need to rely on a drink to find my comfort zone anymore.
+But as an older, wiser traveler in my 30s, with a decidedly more delicate liver, I don’t feel the need to rely on a drink to find my comfort zone anymore.
 Walking into a group of strangers is nowhere near as worrisome when you know you’re all there for the same shared experience.
-Even better, when you’re travelling in your 30s sober, you can soak up each new place undiluted, allowing for a more ‘in the moment’ holiday and memories you can actually remember.
+Even better, when you’re traveling in your 30s sober, you can soak up each new place undiluted, allowing for a more ‘in the moment’ trip and memories you can actually remember.